Requesting Information and Application for Admission

 Applicants who have previously completed a U.S. bachelor’s degree or equivalent are required to have a 2.50 on a 4.0 scale on postsecondary coursework for admission to a second bachelor’s program.

-Complete details of the admission standards for all undergraduate applicant types are available on the International Admissions website.
+Complete details of the admission standards for all undergraduate applicant types are available on the International Admissions webpage.

 Conditional Admission